MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 > [!NOTE]
 > This article applies to both Microsoft Teams and Skype for Business Online.

-Phone numbers are not directly assigned to the auto attendant, but rather to
+Phone numbers are not directly assigned to the auto attendant, but rather to a [resource account](manage-resource-accounts.md) that is associated to the auto attendant.

 Auto attendant implementations often involve several auto attendants.
 A *first-level* auto attendant usually has a resource account with an assigned phone number.
 A nested auto attendant is used as a second-level menu that the *first-level* auto attendant connects  as call to.
 A *nested* auto attendant isn't required to  have a phone number assigned to its resource account.